PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * How we discover services in development and in production without having to run production infrastructure locally

 So far in this chapter we have been using environment variables to connect our services together, these variables have been generated for us by the Fuge tool.
-The astute reader may have wondered as to the format of the variables for instance in the last recipe we used variables of the form:
+The astute reader may have wondered as to the format of the variables, for instance in the last recipe we used variables of the form:

 ```javascript
 tcp.client({port: process.env.AUDIT_SERVICE_SERVICE_PORT, host: process.env.AUDIT_SERVICE_SERVICE_HOST})
 ```

-There is a reason for this format and that is that it is the same format that is used by both Kubernetes and Docker Compose two of the current leading container deployment technologies.
+There is a reason for this format and that is that it is the same format that is used by both Kubernetes and Docker Swarm, two of the current leading container deployment technologies.
 Kubernetes is a container deployment and orchestration system that was developed at Google, Compose is developed by Docker.
 Whilst there are alternative container deployment technologies, Kubernetes is currently gaining the most adoption across the industry.

 It clearly makes sense that our development environment should behave as much like our production environment as possible so to this end we are using Fuge to make our development environment match our expected production environment as closely as possible through injecting the same environment.